jeremyandrews/Argus-app/memory-bank/systemPatterns.md

 ### Data Flow
 - **APIClient**: Handles all communication with the backend server
 - **SyncManager**: Orchestrates data synchronization between local storage and backend
+- **DatabaseCoordinator**: Centralizes all database operations using Swift actor model
 - **BackgroundContextManager**: Manages background tasks and sync operations
 - **ArticleQueueModel**: Manages the queue of articles to be processed and displayed